-I adapted this pan roasted sea bass recipe from one of my favorite cooking magazines, Fine Cooking.
-The original recipe calls for Halibut but I found some nice looking Chilean sea bass at the market but you can substitute any mild white fish like cod or grouper.
+I adapted this pan-roasted sea bass recipe from one of my favorite cooking magazines, Fine Cooking.
+The original recipe calls for Halibut, but I found some nice-looking Chilean sea bass at the market.
+You can substitute any mild white fish like cod or grouper.

-Great tasting local tomatoes are not available yet but you can find cherry or grape tomatoes that have lots of flavor at most supermarkets.
+Great-tasting local tomatoes are unavailable yet, but you can find cherry or grape tomatoes with many flavors at most supermarkets.
 I pick up a big container of them at Costco each week and my daughters eat them like candy.

 Pan Roasted Sea Bass with Tomato & Capers

 - 1 pint grape tomatoes washed and halved

 - 1½ tablespoons fresh oregano chopped

 - 1½ teaspoons balsamic vinegar good quality

 - 1½ pounds Chilean sea bass filets cut up to 3 or 4 steaks